 STUDENTS ARE RESPONSIBLE FOR:

-- Basic Life Support (BLS) CPR class and exam fees (Either at VWCC or another community provider)
+- Basic Life Support for Healthcare Providers (BLS) class and exam fees (Either at VWCC or another community provider.)

 REQUIREMENTS FOR THIS COURSE:

 Demonstrate college readiness by completing ONE of the following: